-A doorbell is a clever way to allow guests to announce their arrival, something we’ve only ever seen before at Frantzén in Stockholm and Ernst in Berlin, although there are probably more examples out there.
+A doorbell is a clever way to allow guests to announce their arrival, something we’ve only ever seen before at Kadeau in Copenhagen, Frantzén in Stockholm, and Ernst in Berlin.
 The door opened and Maaemo’s restaurant manager Niklas Johansson welcomed us inside with pandemic-appropriate elbow bumps and a personal bottle of hand sanitizer.
 We could not help but notice the huge concrete column that dominates the striking entryway, where the ceiling height is at least three times that of a normal room.
 The walls on the left side have adjustable wooden boards that function as vertical window blinds, letting in only strips of sunlight.
 Something about it reminded us of a cathedral, or an art museum.

 From Open Glass House to Dark Cave